Un Verano Sin Ti: Commercial performance

 Un Verano Sin Ti debuted at number one on the US Billboard 200 with 274,000 album-equivalent units.
 It is Bad Bunny's second number-one album and the second all-Spanish language album to top the Billboard 200.
 The album also achieved the biggest streaming week for a Latin album ever, accumulating 356.66 million official streams in the United States, the most for any album since Drake's Certified Lover Boy (2021), and was the most-streamed album on Spotify in 2022 by that point.
 It spent 13 nonconsecutive weeks atop the chart, becoming the album with the most weeks at No. 1 in 2022 and the ninth album overall to spend more than 10 weeks on top of the chart since 2000.

 Un Verano Sin Ti is also the first album to spend its first six months on the chart in the top two, since the Billboard 200 began publishing in 1956.
 It topped the 2022 Billboard 200 Year-End Chart, the first all-Spanish album to do so.
 In addition, it also placed at No. 1 on the year-end Independent Albums, Top Latin Albums and Latin Rhythm Albums charts.

 Luminate reported 3.398 million album equivalent-units by 2022, including 70,000 physical sales (CDs) and digital download.
-Un Verano Sin Ti ranked at 7 at 2023 Year end chart of Billboard 200 and sold over 1.47 million of units that year.
+Un Verano Sin Ti ranked 7th at 2023 Year end chart of Billboard 200 and sold over 1.47 million of units that year.

 The album reached number one on the Spanish Albums Chart and has received a five-times platinum certification for having moved 200,000 units in the country.
 Un Verano Sin Ti became Bad Bunny's first album to reach the top 10 on the music charts of Canada, Italy, the Netherlands, and Switzerland.